What Happened To Garret Rodriguez? 'Murder Mountain' Tells The Story Of This Man's Death In Humboldt County

 According to CBS KPIX 5, Rodriguez' last contact with friends and family came sometime between December of 2012 and January of 2013.
 After everyone in his life started to compare notes about the last time they had spoken to him, Rodriguez's father reported his son missing in April of 2013.
 According to the same report, in late May, Rodriguez's truck was found in a remote area on someone else's property, 20 miles from his own work.
 Chris Cook, a lead private investigator on Rodriguez's case, told Lost Coast Outpost in July of 2013 that he didn't think Rodriguez was still alive and that it was dangerous to come up to the region to look for him.

-As of 2018, there have been no formal charges against anyone for the death of Garrett Rodriguez, but the fact that he was buried in a shallow grave almost certainly suggests foul play.
+As of January 2019, there have been no formal charges against anyone for the death of Garret Rodriguez, but the fact that he was buried in a shallow grave almost certainly suggests foul play.
 Oddly enough, however, foul play may be exactly what allowed Rodriguez's body to be found at all.
 The Sheriff's Department reported that it was a call from a citizen, whose name was not shared with the public, that led to the discovery of the gravesite, per KMUD.

-A few years later, in a seemingly unrelated case, a man named Matthew Aaron Brown appealed his conviction of second degree murder for the death of Neil Decker.
+A few years later a man named Matthew Aaron Brown appealed his conviction of second degree murder for the death of Neil Decker, a seemingly unrelated case.
 In that appeal, Brown testified that in November of 2013 he saw two people — one of whom was Decker — holding a blindfolded man in the back of a car.
 Decker reportedly told Brown that they had kidnapped the man so that he would show them the location of Rodriguez's body.

 If Brown's testimony is true, it means that Rodriguez's disappearance might have been under more complicated circumstances than investigators originally thought.
 Murder Mountain suggests that it will use the Rodriguez case to not only explore the culture of violence in Humboldt County, but also the vigilantism that supposedly led to a young man being kidnapped.
 While there has been no justice served and no arrests have been made related to Rodriguez's death, Murder Mountain will, at the very least, lead to people the world over hearing his story.